Installing IDA Application

 You can create a server from the command line.

-• Unzip the liberty installation package.
-Open a command line, then path to the wlp/bin directory.
+• Unzip the Liberty installation package.
+Open a command line, then navigate to the wlp/bin directory.
 Where is the location you installed Liberty on your operating system.

 • Run the following command to create a server.